The Daily Pennsylvanian is a student-run nonprofit.

 Krastev also noted a significant difference in voter attitudes between his home country of Bulgaria, other European countries, and the United States.
 He said that in the U.S., there is a strong "all-or-nothing" approach to elections, whereas — in Bulgaria and many other European countries — there is less polarization.

-López, saying that research opportunities are more limited for international students than domestic students, expressed concern that the opportunities might become even more restricted following the change in administration.
+The student, saying that research opportunities are more limited for international students than domestic students, expressed concern that the opportunities might become even more restricted following the change in administration.

-"I feel like my opportunities here [for] research are even less than for [domestic] students,” she said.
+"I feel like my opportunities here [for] research are even less than for [domestic] students,” they said.
 “If they change the policies related to that … I don’t know what’s gonna happen with my career.”

 Wharton first year Anita Vasserman, who hails from Canada, expressed concern about the potential impact of Trump's proposed policies on her friends' reproductive rights.
 She is worried that, if implemented, these policies could also influence reproductive freedoms in Canada given some Canadian politicians' conservative views.